tacsio/nlw5/README.md

 - [React Navigation](https://reactnavigation.org/) - Routing and navigation for your React Native apps.
 - [Axios][axios] - Promise based HTTP client for the browser and node.js.
 - [Expo][expo] - Expo is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.
+- [Expo Font][expo-font] - Allows loading fonts from the web and using them in React Native components.
+See more detailed usage information in the Using Custom Fonts guide.
+- [Expo App Loading][expo-app-loading] - To keep the splash screen visible while the AppLoading component is mounted.
+- [Expo Vector Icons][expo-vector-icons] - It includes popular icon sets and you can browse all of the icons using icons.expo.fyi.
+- [React Native Iphone X Helper][iphone-x-helper] - A library to help you design your react-native app for notched iPhones.
+- [Expo SVG][expo-svg] - Allows you to use SVGs in your app, with support for interactivity and animation.
+- [Expo Lottie][expo-lottie] - Support for Lottie, the animation library from AirBnB.

 #### :hash: Run Scripts